Sim-to-Real Causal Transfer: A Metric Learning Approach to Causally-Aware Interaction Representations: Experiments

 \subsubsection{Out-of-Distribution Generalization}

 We further examine the efficacy of our method by measuring the prediction accuracy on out-of-distribution test sets.
-We consider three common types of distribution shifts in the multi-agent setting: higher density, unseen context, and both combined.
+We consider two common types of distribution shifts in the multi-agent setting: higher density and unseen context, as detailed in~\cref{appendix:implementation}.
 We summarize the results of different methods on the OOD test sets in~\cref{fig:quantitative_ood} and visualize the difference of prediction output in~\cref{fig:qualitative}.

 {\bf Takeaway: causally-aware representations lead to stronger out-of-distribution generalization.} As shown in~\cref{fig:quantitative_ood}, the prediction error from our causal ranking method is generally lower than that of the other methods on the OOD sets.
-In fact, the overall patterns between~\cref{fig:quantitative_ace} and~\cref{fig:quantitative_ood} are highly similar, indicating a substantial correlation between causal awareness and out-of-distribution robustness.
+In fact, the overall patterns between the two parts of ~\cref{fig:quantitative_ace} are highly similar, indicating a substantial correlation between causal awareness and out-of-distribution robustness.
 This practical benefit is also visually evident in the qualitative visualization in~\cref{fig:qualitative}.